ea5gvk/m0glj-HBNet-GPS/install.md

  **It is reccommended to run the gateway as a client.**

  A stanza is a section of the configuration file that begins with brackets (example: **[GLOBAL]**).
-Below is a summary of each stanza found in the configuration.
-For more detailed definitions, see the example configurations.
+A MASTER stanza is a section of the configuration that will accept incomming connections from clients (peers).
+A PEER stanza is a section of configuration that will connect to another MMDVM server.
+Below is a summary of each stanza found in the configuration. **For more detailed definitions, see the example configurations.**

  **[GLOBAL]**